fstamenkovic/ECS154B/lab1/lab1.md

 - Start early!
 There is a steep learning curve for Chisel, so start early and ask questions on Piazza and in discussion.
 - If you need help, come to office hours for the TAs, or post your questions on Piazza.

-## Common errors

-Note: We will populate this with questions from Piazza when it looks like many people are running into the same issue.

 ## Printf debugging

 <TODO: Expand this>